 NYCEDC and the City are leading the charge to clean and restore the Saw Mill Creek Wetland by selling mitigation credits—a first for a major city like New York.
 Here’s what you need to know about the process.

 What is the Saw Mill Creek Wetland?

-The Saw Mill Creek Wetland is a 70-acre area of coastal wetland on Staten Island’s western shore that’s in the final stages of being cleaned and restored to its natural state.
+The Saw Mill Creek Wetland is a coastal wetland on Staten Island’s western shore, 54 acres of which have been cleaned and restored to its natural state.

 Why are wetlands important?

 Wetlands are home to water-purifying plants; serve as a wildlife refuge for birds, fish, shellfish, and other animals; and protect the coast from storms and flooding by absorbing wave energy.

 Mitigation is a process that waterfront projects must go through to offset any negative environmental effects of a project’s construction by supporting an environmental restoration at another site.
 In New York, developers usually have to seek out mitigation projects on their own, which often results in project delays.
 By setting up New York’s first-ever mitigation credit bank at the Saw Mill Creek Wetland, NYCEDC and the City are helping to streamline that process, while also funding an important wetland restoration work.
 The Saw Mill Creek Wetland is the first credit bank of its kind in a large metropolitan area.

 A mitigation bank is an environmental project large enough to allow buy-in from multiple parties.
 Each party (generally, public authorities or commercial developers) purchases mitigation credits to help fund restoration work in the bank, which is often a designated area like the Saw Mill Creek Wetland.
 Rather than finding a project to sponsor alone, that credit purchase offsets the impacts of a proposed development and allows projects to receive permits from federal and state regulators.

 What are the benefits of mitigation banking?